Places to visit in the Scottish Borders

 Norham Castle is an historic border castle just outside the village of Norham overlooking the Tweed.

-Five minutes from us Paxton House offers a café, tours of the historic house, wildlife watching and fishing.
+Paxton House, five minutes from us, Paxton House offers a café, tours of the historic house, wildlife watching and fishing.

 St Abbs Head National Nature Reserve